Matteo Lane

 Matthew "Matteo" Lane (born June 28, 1986) is an American comedian, actor, singer, and illustrator.
 He has made appearances on The Late Show with Stephen Colbert, Late Night with Seth Meyers, and HBO's Crashing.
-Lane was recognized by The Advocate as one of the "LGBT Icons, Innovators, and Disruptors" for his work in stand-up comedy.
+He played Billy Flynn in the Broadway musical Chicago.
+Lane was recognized by The Advocate as one of the "LGBT Icons, Innovators, and Disruptors" for his stand-up comedy.

 Early life and education

-Matthew Lane was born in 1986 in Des Plaines, Illinois and raised in Arlington Heights, and lived on the North Side of Chicago.
+Matthew Lane was born on June 28, 1986 in Des Plaines, Illinois.
+He was raised in Arlington Heights, and lived on the North Side of Chicago.
 Through his mother, Lane is of Mexican and Italian descent, with the Italian side originating from Agrigento and Messina, Sicily.
 His father is a Vietnam War veteran and is of Irish descent.
 He was nicknamed Matteo, the Italian equivalent of Matthew, by his Italian family.
 Lane, who is gay, has an older brother who is also gay.
 He speaks English, Italian, Spanish, and French, and studied German in high school.

 Lane started to sing opera at the age of 15 under vocal coach Nick Falco.
 At the School of the Art Institute of Chicago, he studied oil painting and drawing.
 Lane studied art for five months in Umbria as an oil painter and opera singer before returning to Chicago.
 He graduated with a Bachelor of Fine Arts in 2009.

 Career

 As a singer, Lane performed in bars in Boystown before starting his comedy career in 2011 at open mics in Chicago.
-He moved to New York to work as a storyboard artist circa 2012.
-In an interview, Lane stated that it was "the most boring job in the world."
-He later quit the position to pursue comedy.
-His favorite performance venues in New York City are the Comedy Cellar, The Stand, and New York Comedy Club.
+In 2012, he moved to New York to work as a storyboard artist.
+In an interview, Lane stated that it was "the most boring job in the world" and he eventually quit to pursue comedy.

 After being featured in "New Faces" at the 2014 Just for Laughs festival, MTV invited Lane to appear on Guy Code.
 He was a commentator on Girl Code from 2015 to 2018.
 He was later in Joking Off and was cast in MTV's Ladylike along with Nicole Byer, Jade Catta-Preta, and Blair Socci.
 Lane was on a panel for a segment about Kim Davis on The Nightly Show with Larry Wilmore.
 In 2018, Lane represented Italy at "The Ethnic Show" at the Just for Laughs festival in Montreal.
 He was the host of the Snapchat comedy Ghost Hunt.
 He is a co-star and creator of the IFC series Janice and Jeffrey.
 Lane and Emma Willmann were co-hosts of a queer-themed podcast, Inside the Closet which ended in February 2023.
 They are both also featured in Netflix's The Comedy Lineup.
 On May 1, 2018, Lane and Nico Tortorella were featured on a Nancy podcast.

-Lane announced that he will be releasing a cookbook in April 2025 called Your Pasta Sucks, a "Cookbook."
+In 2025, Lane released a cookbook entitled Your Pasta Sucks: A "Cookbook".
+The book contains a mix of recipes and family stories.
+In the same year, he released an hour-long special titled The Al Dente Special on Hulu, making it his first special for a major service.

+In June 2026, Lane made his Broadway debut as Billy Flynn in Chicago.